OKaluzny/jee-jax-rs-jsoup/README.md

 ### This is what my JAX-RS API does:

-* Open Postman or some other assistant.
+* Open Postman or some other assistant;
 * Go to `http://localhost:8080/jee-jax-rs-jsoup/companies/` and add `AAPL` or other symbol;
 * Do it `GET` request.